bernard-kavanagh/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 #### Motivations and Principles {#sec-exp-yang2owl-motivations}

-The document {{?I-D.mackey-nmop-kg-for-netops}} (Knowledge Graph Framework for Network Operations) highlights the importance of using ontologies, in addition to using knowledge graphs for enabling the vision of network management automation.
+The document {{?I-D.mackey-nmop-kg-for-netops}} (Knowledge Graph Framework for Network Operations) emphasizes the importance of ontologies alongside knowledge graphs for network management automation.
-Whereas the document put forward the advantage of using ontologies to base the knowledge graphs on, it doesn’t say anything about how to create these ontologies.
-There isn’t either much details about how the knowledge graphs should be generated or how both the ontologies and the knowledge graphs will relate to each other.

-Our proposal is that:
+However, it lacks guidance on creating these ontologies and provides limited details on generating knowledge graphs or their relationship with the ontologies.
+To address these topics, the following principles have been considered to underpin the development of the YANG2OWL approach:

 1. The ontologies should intimately reflect YANG models,
 2. The generation of ontologies should be mostly automatized,